pulp/pulp_installer/roles/pulp_database/README.md

     value: 'log'
 ```

-  In other words, if set to localhost, postgresql will listen on UNIX sockets (specified by the
+  In other words, if set to "localhost", postgresql will listen on UNIX sockets (which sockets are specified by the
   [external role](https://github.com/geerlingguy/ansible-role-postgresql#readme)), in addition to the
   default of the loopback interface.
-If not set to localhost, postgresql will listen on all network interfaces.
+If not set to "localhost", postgresql will listen on all network interfaces.

 * `postgresql_auth_method`: [The password authentication
   method](https://www.postgresql.org/docs/10/auth-methods.html) for PostgreSQL when listening over